TokamakUI/Tokamak/README.md

 At the moment the answer is no, but we find that Gluon's API allows you to create nodes much more concisely when compared to `React.createElement` syntax.
-In fact, with Gluon's `node` API you don't need closing element tags you'd have to write with JSX.
+In fact, with Gluon's `.node` API you don't need closing element tags you'd have to write with JSX.
 E.g. compare this:

 ```swift